Interior Design (ID)

 3312.
 Commercial Materials (3).
 Prerequisite: C or higher in ID 3311.
 Selection of materials used in commercial, hospitality, healthcare, or corporate environments based on characteristics, composition, installation methods, maintenance requirements, and codes.
 S.

 3325.
 Study Tour in Interior Design (3).
-ID majors and minors only.
+Interior design majors and minors only.
 Examination of the influence of a selected city in shaping interior design and the built environment.
 Accomplished through research, presentation, and travel to the city.
-S, every other year.
+S.

 3382.
 Period Furnishings (3).
-Prerequisite: C or higher in ID 2383.
-Introduction to furniture and interior elements from Renaissance through modern periods.
-The evolution of forms, relationships to previous periods, and implications for current and future designs are emphasized. .
-F..
+Prerequisites: C or higher in ARCH 2311.
+Introduces a global perspective to furniture and interior elements from fifteenth century through present day.
+Emphasizes the elevation of forms, relationships to previous historical periods, and implications for current and future designs.
+F.

 3385.
 Advanced Studio II (3).
-Prerequisites: C or higher in ID 3381 and 4383, ID majors only.
+Prerequisites: C or higher in ID 3387 and 4383, interior design majors only.
+Corequisite: ID 3386.
 Emphasis on problem formulation, programming, design conceptualization, design development, specifications, schedules, furniture selection, layout and design presentation, ADA, life safety, and building codes.
 S. (Writing Intensive)

 3386.
 Studio Procedures and Professional Practices for Interior Designers (3).
-Prerequisites: Junior standing, interior design majors only, enrollment in spring immediately preceding ID 4307.
-Corequisite: ID 3385.
+Prerequisites: Junior standing, interior design majors only, Corequisite: ID 3385.
 Preparation of business documents.
 Study of the ethics and business of professional practice for interior design.
 Preparation for interior design internship, career opportunities, job search, and interview strategies.
 S.

 3387.
 Computer Aided Drafting for Interior Designers I (3).
-Prerequisites: C or higher in ID 2380, ID majors or minors only.
+Prerequisites: C or higher in ID 2380, interior design majors or minors only.
 Introduction to computer-aided design and two-dimensional drafting for the interior designer and other uses of computers in the practice of interior design.
 S.Back to Top

 4000.
 Individual Study (V1-6).
 Prerequisite: Consent of instructor.
 May be repeated for up to 6 hours credit.
-F , S, SSI.
+F , S, SS.

 4104.
 Senior Portfolio Seminar (1).
 Prerequisite: Senior ID majors only.
 Analysis of professional issues with emphasis on portfolio development and review.
 S.